 instagram: @coco.coley

 I was born in New York City and grew up in the woods in Connecticut with a Koosh Vortex Mega Howler and a DK illustrated book about Dracula, which I begged my parents to hide in a dusty cabinet, which made it creepier.
-Many years later, I myself came out of the closet.
+Many years later, I myself came out of a closet.

 coletuckerwalton@gmail.com